RMI/steel-guidance/technical_specification.md

 #### Credits
   Avoided emissions outside the fixed systems boundary.
 Credits are required to be seperately reported from the total emissions intensity.

 #### Process Names
   Discrete processes used in the production of steel.
 E.g. hot rolling, briquetting, casting.
 For more information see Sec 2.2 Fixed Boundary of RMI's [Steel Emissions Reporting Guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

 #### Process Steps
   A grouping of Process Names along with their total emissions intensity, recycled content, exports, credits, and other related meta-data.
 See [4.6.
-Data Type ProcessSteps]
+Data Type ProcessSteps](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#46-data-type-processsteps).

 #### Process Groups
   A grouping of Process Steps along with company information.
 See [4.4.
-Data Type ProcessGroups]
+Data Type ProcessGroups](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#44-data-type-processgroups).

 ## 3. Conformance

-For conformance with the Pathfinder Network, please refer to the [conformance](https://wbcsd.github.io/data-exchange-protocol/v2/#conformance) section of the Pathfinder technical specification.
+For conformance with the Pathfinder Network, please refer to the [Conformance](https://wbcsd.github.io/data-exchange-protocol/v2/#conformance) section of the Pathfinder technical specification.

 ## 4. Data Model Extension